njahs/test-docs/docs/guides/mesh-tool/asset-options.md

 ## Use LODs

 This option is **only** available when using [RealtimeMeshComponent](../../installation/realtimemesh.md).
-This will enable LODs for the deformable mesh.
+This will enable LODs for the Deformable Mesh.
 The LODs will also deform.

 ## Additional Information

 - Asset Version: This indicates which version (RMC or PMC) was used when creating this asset.
 This currently only affects LODs (*PMC does not support them*).
-- Asset Disk Size: This is the disk size of the current deformable mesh
+- Asset Disk Size: This is the disk size of the current Deformable Mesh